Eid prayers: Location and timing

+Eid al-fitr prayer in Zahedan, Iran.

 Eid prayers are traditionally offered in an open space (such as a Musalla or Eidgah) or field available for prayer if weather permits.
 The technical appointed time of Salat Al-Eid, as specified by the Quran and Sunnah (sayings, teachings, and actions of Muhammad), begins when the sun reaches approximately three meters above the horizon - above the height of a spear, until it reaches its meridian - approaching its zenith.
 Generally speaking, it is recommended that the prayer is offered in the morning, anytime after sunrise and before noon.

 The time for Eid al-Fitr prayer may be delayed while the prayer of Eid al-Adha is hastened.
 This is to ensure enough time to facilitate the distribution of the Zakat before the prayer or offer sacrifice after, respectively.
 This has been a proved Sunnah and has been well recorded in Hadith books.

-Specified times of the prayer vary according to local Masjids and larger communities may offer two prayers to allow as many people as possible the chance to make the prayer.
+Specified times of the prayer vary according to local mosques and larger communities may offer two prayers to allow as many people as possible the chance to make the prayer.